openvinotoolkit/anomalib/docs/blog/001-train-custom-dataset/README.md

 ## How to train a Custom dataset with Anomalib

 Anomalib supports a number of datasets in various formats, including the state-of-the-art anomaly detection benchmarks such as MVTec AD and BeanTech.
-For those who would like to use the library on their custom datasets, anomalib also provides a `FolderDatasetModule` that can load datasets from a folder on a file system.
-The scope of this post will be to train anomalib models on custom datasets using the `FolderDatasetModule`.
+For those who would like to use the library on their custom datasets, anomalib also provides a `Folder` datamodule that can load datasets from a folder on a file system.
+The scope of this post will be to train anomalib models on custom datasets using the `Folder` datamodule.

 ### Step 1: Install Anomalib
 #### Option - 1 : PyPI